 Try to turn your existing IP into as many new commercial products as possible.
 This will help you acquire quite a few new patents with relative ease.
 Often enough, a company’s worth is defined by the portfolio of patents and other licensed intellectual properties it holds.
 And together, these can help you rake in the moolah!

 One sure-shot way of making more out of your intellectual property is franchising.
 Food delivery businesses showed us how a simple idea can become a billion-dollar industry simply through franchising.

 Licensing means allowing others to run a business under your company’s name based on your intellectual property.
-You will provide the initial know-how.
-This way, your product/service will be more extensively marketed.
+When you provide the initial know-how, your product/service will be more extensively marketed.
 You will be paid a percentage of the revenues generated by people who are operating under your name.

 4. Negotiate royalties

 If your client intends to use your intellectual property to drive up his/her sales, charge a royalty.
 This is a kind of fee that the continuous use of your idea/service/product warrants.

 Another quick way to generate more revenues off your IP is to link it to affiliate programs that pertain to your area of expertise.
 You will be able to collect commissions from all sales that arise out of the affiliate links.